Complete AWS Lambda Pricing and Optimization Guide

 The same pricing calculator can also provide an estimate for provisioned concurrency.
 In this case, in addition to the above parameters, the cost is a function of the amount of concurrency specified and the period of time the configuration is active.

-Controlling AWS Lambda Costs
+Controlling AWS Lambda Pricing

-AWS Lambda does offer options for controlling costs, but as the above example showed, the cost of function calls can quickly scale up as part of the organizational application workload.
+AWS Lambda pricing does offer options for controlling costs, but as the above example showed, the cost of function calls can quickly scale up as part of the organizational application workload.
 If the configuration is not carefully monitored and fine-tuned for current applications, Lambda can become prohibitively expensive.

 You can keep AWS Lambda costs down by focusing on three important factors: